ddc-java-12/personal-android-project-HDawson-coder/docs/index.md

 * People who are new to gardening.

-  >As a new gardener who want's to start growing my own food.
+  >As a new gardener who wants to start growing my own food.
 I want to learn when to plant, and how to best organize my crops to get the most produce through the season.

 * People who are seasoned gardeners.